China National Offshore Oil Corporation

 The company is owned by the government of the People's Republic of China, and the State-Owned Assets Supervision and Administration Commission of the State Council (SASAC) assumes shareholder rights and obligations on the government's behalf.
-One subsidiary, CNOOC Limited, is listed on the Hong Kong exchange; the other, China Oilfield Services, is listed on the Hong Kong and New York exchanges.
+One subsidiary, CNOOC Limited, is listed on the Hong Kong Stock Exchange; the other, China Oilfield Services, is listed on the Hong Kong and New York Stock Exchanges.
 In the 2020 Forbes Global 2000, CNOOC was ranked as the 126th largest public company in the world.
+In 2023, the company's seat in Forbes Global 2000 was 85.

 History

 When the State Council implemented the regulation of the people's petroleum resources in cooperation with foreign enterprises on January 30, 1982, CNOOC was incorporated and authorized to assume overall responsibility for the exploitation of oil and gas resources of offshore China in cooperation with foreign partners, which ensured monopoly status for CNOOC in offshore oil and natural gas.
 With its headquarters in Beijing, CNOOC registered with capital of RMB 94.9 billion and has more than 98,750 employees.

+In January 2012, one of CNOOC’s offshore oilfield vessels capsized while it was under construction at a dock in east China.
+The $117 million ship was salvaged and did not cause any pollution according to CNOOC.

+Following the 2022 Russian invasion of Ukraine the company continued doing business in Russia.
+For this reason Ukraine listed CNOOC as an International Sponsor of War.